versen/versen.github.io/program/index.md

 * Fahrad Arbab (CWI)
 * Erik Meijer (TU Delft)

+### Posters

-Furthermore the program allows for posters to be presented by junior and senior researchers who are active in the field of software engineering in The Netherlands.
-Please register your poster proposal at _to be announced_
+The program features interactive sessions where [posters](../posters/) are presented by junior and senior researchers who are active in the field of software engineering in The Netherlands.
+Please [submit](../posters/) your poster proposal before the deadline.